Joseph I of Portugal

-The third child and second son of King Dom John V, Joseph became his father's heir as an infant when his older brother, Dom Pedro, Prince of Brazil, died.
-In 1729 he married Infanta Mariana Victoria, the eldest daughter of King Don Philip V of Spain, and Joseph's sister Infanta Barbara married Mariana Victoria's half-brother Prince Don Ferdinand (the future King Don Ferdinand VI of Spain).
-These marriages were known as the Exchange of the Princesses.
-Joseph and Mariana Victoria had four daughters.
+The third child and second son of King John V, Joseph became his father's heir as an infant when his older brother, Pedro, Prince of Brazil, died.
+In 1729, he married Infanta Mariana Victoria, the eldest daughter of Philip V of Spain.
+They had four daughters: Maria, Mariana, Doroteia, and Benedita.

 With the death of his father in 1750, Joseph became king of Portugal.
+When he ascended the throne, Joseph I had at his disposal the same means of government action as his predecessors in the 17th century, despite the economic progress made in the country in the first half of the 18th century.
+This inadequacy of the country's administrative, legal and political structures, together with the poor economic conditions inherited from the last years of the reign of John V, forced the monarch to choose his collaborators from among those who were known for their opposition to the policies followed in the previous reign.

 His reign witnessed, among other things, a deadly earthquake in Lisbon in 1755 and a Spanish-French invasion of Portugal in 1762.
 The Lisbon earthquake allowed the Marquis of Pombal to consolidate power and also caused King Joseph to develop claustrophobia, refusing to live in a walled building ever again.
 Afterwards, Joseph moved his court into a series of tents.
-A new palace was built for him in Lisbon in the aftermath of the earthquake, but this was left uncompleted.
+A new palace was built for him in Lisbon in the aftermath of the earthquake, but this was left incomplete.
 Joseph died in 1777 and was succeeded by his eldest daughter, Queen Dona Maria I.

 Early life

-Joseph was the third child of King Dom John V of Portugal and his wife Maria Anna of Austria.
-He had an older brother Dom Pedro, Prince of Brazil, an older sister Barbara and three younger brothers.
+Joseph was the third child of King John V of Portugal and his wife Maria Anna of Austria.
+He had an older brother Pedro, Prince of Brazil, an older sister Barbara and three younger brothers.
 When his brother Pedro died in 1714 at the age of two, Joseph became heir apparent with the titles of Prince of Brazil and Duke of Braganza.

 Marriage

-On 19 January 1729, Joseph married Infanta Mariana Victoria of Spain, daughter of King Don Philip V of Spain and Elisabeth Farnese, and his elder sister Barbara married King Philip's son and heir, Don Ferdinand, Prince of Asturias (later King Don Ferdinand VI of Spain).
+On 19 January 1729, Joseph married Infanta Mariana Victoria of Spain, daughter of King Philip V of Spain and Elisabeth Farnese, and his elder sister Barbara married King Philip's son and heir, Ferdinand, Prince of Asturias (later King Ferdinand VI of Spain).
 The ceremony became known as the Exchange of the Princesses.
 Mariana Victoria loved music and hunting, just like her husband, but she was also a serious woman who disapproved of Joseph's love affairs and did not hesitate to expose them to acquaintances.
 They had four daughters, all born before Joseph ascended the throne.